4 Content Configuration

 Every Content configuration comprises of a base content and its version.
 You can create new versions of a Content from existing Content versions.
 Each Content version must have a unique name for identification which is used for packaging the communication output.
 You can also control when a content version will be used in a Package Assembly by setting the Active and Inactive dates.

-In case of graphics, Communication Cloud Service supports PNG and SVG ( Scalable Vector Graphics) format which you can upload using the user interface.
+In case of Graphics, Communication Cloud Service supports PNG and SVG ( Scalable Vector Graphics) format which you can upload using the user interface.
 While choosing between PNG and SVG images, you should consider following criteria:

 • PNG images are pixel based whereas, SVG images are vector images.